matthewb22/angular2-gulp/README.md

 > git clone etc .... checkout this code

-> npm install - creates node_modules directory with your dependencies DO NOT CHECK IN emsure .gitignore is working
+> npm install - creates node_modules directory with your dependencies DO NOT CHECK IN ensure .gitignore is working

 > gulp build - checks typescript is well formed and copies all files into dist directory, also index.html and required config for typescript (transpiliers - still learning here) and systemJS (module loading library)